Farming Matters magazine

-Farming Matters magazine irregularly presents content on agroecology and its role within the wider transformation to sustainable food systems.
-It brings together stories and insights from grounded experience as well as broader perspectives, addressing the challenges faced in the struggle to amplify agroecology and achieve food sovereignty.
+Farming Matters magazine irregularly presents grounded content on agroecology and its role within the wider transformation to sustainable food systems.
+It brings together stories and insights from experiences in the field as well as broader opinions and perspectives, addressing the challenges and solutions in the struggle to amplify agroecology and achieve food sovereignty.
 Farming Matters has two sister magazines: LEISA Revista (Latin America, in Spanish) and Revista Agriculturas (Brazil, in Portuguese).

 In most cases, the contributing authors aren’t professional writers.
 Uniquely, they are involved in the experiences they present.
-They come from diverse cultural contexts and practical or academic backgrounds.
+They come from diverse cultural contexts and practical or sometimes academic backgrounds.
 The mix of fresh perspectives and lived experiences that this generates is what makes Farming Matters so unique.
 As a result, the publication serves as a cumulative knowledge platform, with the aim to inspire readers and create connections that serve the advancement of agroecology.

-The magazine itself has existed for over 35 years, and since 2018 Cultivate! has taken over its production and publication.
+The magazine has existed for over 35 years, but since 2018 Cultivate! has taken over its production and publication.
 Each issue focuses on a specific theme and is published together with a partner organisation.
-Our editors play a key role as they work in close collaboration with the authors to ensure that their stories and perspectives come across in a challenging yet understandable manner.
+Our editors play a key role as they work in close collaboration with the authors to ensure that their stories, knowledge and perspectives come across in a challenging yet understandable manner.
 Cultivate! coordinates the entire production process, from the development of the central theme, call to articles, article selection, editing and review process, layout, printing and dissemination.

 The latest issues:

 Agroecology and feminism- Transforming our economy and society (2020)